Decipher/textimage/README.txt

 users to create crisp images on the fly for use as theme objects, headings or limitless other possibilities.

+This module requires clean URLs be enabled.
+Without clean URL support Textimage is unable to cache images, which can cause serious performance problems.

 Textimage was written by Fabiano Sant'Ana (wundo).
 - http://wundo.net